TheMarlboroMan/js-tile-mapper/README.md

 # js-tile-mapper

-JS tile mapper.
+JS tile editor.
 A very simple distraction dated from long ago.

 The original code is done in an old JS style, with lots of global state scattered throughout.